 We did take a break to pay our respects at the site of the Goshen United Methodist Church Memorial.
 On Palm Sunday, 1997, while they were worshipping, a tornado destroyed the church and killed twenty people.
 The site is quiet and sad.

-As we neared the town of Fort Payne, we detoured to the Little River Canyon National Preserve, the first of three stunning scenic destinations along the byway we were now entering–The Lookout Mountain Parkway.
+As we neared the town of Fort Payne, we joined The Lookout Mountain Parkway to explore the first of three stunning scenic destinations along the byway.

 The Little River Runs along the mountain top and has cut a twelve-mile, 500-600 foot gorge, protected by the National Preserve.
 Since we live in the Grand Canyon State, we are a little hard to impress when it comes to gorges, but this is one of the largest canyon systems in the East and a real contrast to the usual southern vistas of flat cotton fields or sprawling cities like Huntsville or Atlanta.